BlanchetteLab/DendroNet/README.md

 # Quick Start

 Users looking to implement DendroNet on their own datasets are encouraged to use the example files in the dendronet_tutorials folder as a jumping off point.
-Requirements can be easily installed in a conda virtual environment using the instructions in requirements.txt
+Requirements can be easily installed in a conda virtual environment using the instructions in [os]_requirements.txt

 # Method Description